enrich your dog’s life

 Sometimes he’ll get accosted by another dog while on his walk or he will find a football in the brambles and his adrenaline levels will surge.

 If that happens to you, don’t feel like the walk is a failure and a write-off.
-These thing happen and are often out of our control.
+These things happen and are often out of our control.

 What you can do though is help your dog recover emotionally.
 Again, this is where scatter feeding comes in.